 Vampires are a special kind of champion or ally, designated in a card's text box.
 Not all Vampires are "Undead".
 Unless the card says "undead", it is not undead, even if the picture or name of the card seems to indicate otherwise.
 Many vampires are monster champions, though they can be of any type.

 The opposing player draws and discards a card.
 If the number is Odd, the champion is poisoned and loses half of his base level rounded down.
 Lasts until the end of turn.
+The effect does not accumulate.
+That means if a second venomous card is placed, it does not halve the levels even more, and the player doesn't need to draw and discard a card for the second 'venomous' card.

 The Void is the name for the 'out of game' area.
 All events played from the hand go here once used (regardless of successful use or failure).
 Cards can never be retrieved from the Void by another card.